 First and foremost, drive carefully and patiently.
 Avoid distractions, and make sure that you’re well rested before you hit the road.
 If you’re driving a long distance, try to split up the journey between you and another driver so that you aren’t driving for several hours straight.

-Whether you’re driving your own car or renting a vehicle, be sure to clean it before you hit the road.
-Use the SafeSpace Auto Germ & Odor Eliminator to eradicate germs and odors in one fell swoop.
-To use it, simply remove all people and pets from the car, shake the can, spray the mist directly into your dash vents and other germ-filled areas (floor mat, steering wheel, drink holder, door handles, etc.), and then exit the vehicle and wait 15-20 minutes.
+Whether you’re driving your own car or renting a vehicle, be sure to clean and deodorize it before you hit the road.
+Use the SafeSpace Auto Disinfecting & Deodorizing Mist to eradicate odor-producing organisms.
+To use it, simply remove all people and pets from the car, shake the can, spray the mist directly into your dash vents and onto your floor mat, steering wheel, drink holder, door handles, etc., and then exit the vehicle and wait 15-20 minutes.
 Easy peasy!

 Watch the Weather